 Stock-based compensation.
 The Company follows Statement of Financial Accounting Standards ("SFAS") No. 123R, "Share Based Payment" ("SFAS 123R"), which requires all share-based payments, including grants of stock options, to be recognized in the income statement as an operating expense, based on their fair values.
-All stock-based compensation is included in general and administrative expenses.
+Stock-based compensation is included in general and administrative expenses for all periods presented.

 Fair value of financial instruments.
 The Company follows SFAS No. 157, "Fair Value Measurements" ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value and requires additional disclosures about fair value measurements.
-The carrying amounts of cash, accounts payable, and accrued expenses approximate fair value based on their short-term maturity.
+The carrying amounts of cash and cash equivalents, accounts payable, and accrued expenses approximate fair value based on their short-term maturity.
+Stockholder loans are carried at cost.

-Long-Term investments.
-In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company reviews the carrying values of its long-lived assets for possible impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
+Long-lived assets.
+In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company reviews the carrying values of its long-lived assets, including long-term investments, for possible impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
 Any long-lived assets held for disposal are reported at the lower of their carrying amounts or fair value less costs to sell.